 “People of all ages can get caught up in the thrill and excitement of winning and trying again, but past research has shown that kids are twice as apt as adults to fall into a gambling cycle.
 The prevalence of adolescent gambling can be as high as 12%,” he noted.

 Peer pressure and dares can also have an influence.

 As a health behavior researcher, Yockey said he became interested in studying this population because gambling within the school-age context has not received much previous focus.

 “Gambling is one of those risky behaviors that society typically normalizes – and we don’t often think of adolescents gambling,” he said.

 “People generally love gambling.
 Some states offer betting on horses and dog races.
 Sports betting, bingo and private games are all popular, as well as adult casino gaming in person and online.
 Some people play and seem to always come out on top, while others keep searching for that big win and end up losing it all.”

-Roughly 5 million Americans met the criteria for compulsive gambling in 2015.
+Roughly five million Americans met the criteria for compulsive gambling in 2015.
 Of those millions, Yockey said, only about 5% sought treatment.

-“Statistics show that about 95% of people lose when they gamble,” he said.
+“Statistics show that about 95 percent of people lose when they gamble,” he said.

-The hope for this new study, Dr. Yockey said, is that the findings can open up conversations and resources for kids, parents, schools and behavioral health professionals about addictions and playing responsibly.
+The hope for this new study, Dr. Yockey said, is that the findings can open up conversations and resources for kids, parents, school and behavioral health professionals about addictions and playing responsibly.